the result of Never Found the Body

 - In The House of the Spirits Uncle Marcos is declared dead after the wreckage of his experimental plane and allegedly some remains are found in the mountains.
 However, he turns up alive several days later, leading to a bureaucratic headache as his family attempts to have his legal death reversed.

-- In The Dresden Files book Ghost Story, we learn that this has happened to Dresden after he was shot and his body fell into Lake Michigan at the end of Changes.
+- In The Dresden Files book Ghost Story, readers learn that this has happened to Dresden after he was shot and his body fell into Lake Michigan at the end of Changes.
 Technically speaking he is dead, they just Never Found the Body.
-This is upgraded to Only Mostly Dead in the ending, when it turns out Mab has had his body preserved and healed and is just waiting for his spirit to come back into it.
+This is upgraded to Only Mostly Dead in the ending, when it turns out Mab with two other forces have had his body preserved and healed and is just waiting for his spirit to come back into it.

 - In Fried Green Tomatoes at the Whistle Stop Cafe, Frank Bennett simply vanishes from the scene.
 His truck turns up later, revealing the fact that he's been murdered, but the judge declares it an accidental death due to lack of evidence and the fact that the judge personally hated Frank.